MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/devenv-page-type-promptdialog.md

 ms.topic: overview
 ms.collection:
   - bap-ai-copilot
-ms.date: 02/21/2024
+ms.date: 03/05/2024
 ms.custom: bap-template
 ---

 # The PromptDialog object

 With [!INCLUDE [prod_short](includes/prod_short.md)] runtime 12.1, you can add a new page type `PromptDialog`, which allows you to integrate copilot capabilities into your custom scenarios.
 Use the `PromptDialog` to create generative AI experiences with the copilot look and feel, which includes signature visuals, and built-in safety controls for customers.
-The `PromptDialog` page has a specific page syntax, which includes new area and action controls, as described in the code sample in this article.
+The `PromptDialog` page has a specific page syntax, which includes specific area and action controls, as described in the code sample in this article.

 ## Snippet support